-You will also attend course units that cover a range of presentational skills, information-retrieval techniques, mathematics and IT skills.
-Finally, you have the opportunity to study a subsidiary subject from another school.
+You will also attend course units that cover a range of presentational, mathematical and analytical and IT skills.
+Finally, you have the opportunity to study subsidiary subjects from another school.

-The second year continues developing the core and extends topics from your first year, introducing new areas such as molecular spectroscopy, bonding and reactivity, surfaces and interfaces, chemistry of the heavier elements, molecular symmetry, metal-ligand bonding, polymer science, structure determination, stereochemistry and heterocyclic chemistry, plus additional course units involving polymer, materials and computational chemistry.
+The second year continues developing the core and extends topics from your first year, introducing new areas such as bonding and reactivity, chromatography, organometallic chemistry, molecular symmetry, metal-ligand bonding, polymer chemistry, advanced spectroscopy, biological and heterocyclic chemistry.

 Your third year will be spent undertaking a year-long placement.
 Students who take this option will find themselves in the role of a real employee within a company with some chemistry-related activity, doing things like chemical synthesis, analytical chemistry, product formulation and quality control.
 During these placements, students are paid as a normal employee would be and are subject to the internal structures and normal pressures of the workplace.

-Throughout this year, Dr Andrew Horn, Programme Director for Chemistry with Industrial Experience (4 year) [MChem], will maintain contact with you and arrange for an academic tutor to visit you twice on placement.
+Whilst on placement you will be supported by a visiting academic tutor, who will keep in contact with you and your placement supervisor, as well as visiting you twice during the year.
 There will be a small element of core chemistry material to keep you up to speed with organic and inorganic topics, taught by online distance learning units and supported remotely by specialist subject tutors.
-At the end of your placement, you will present a written report and make an oral presentation which your academic tutor and industrial placement supervisor will mark.
+At the end of your placement, you will submit a written report and make an oral presentation which your academic tutor and industrial placement supervisor will mark.

 - PASS sessions, a scheme which we have found to be an immensely beneficial way of supporting student learning, means that third and fourth year students are on hand to aid first years.